griffinfarrow/OXCEP-Precision-Dentistry/README.md

 The complete datasets are found in `datasets/`, along with a description of the algorithm used to produce them in `datasets/Data_Generation_Algorithm.md`.
 These files are only provided for interest.

 The data that you will actually use is provided in the course content when you need it.

+## Extra Learning Resources

+If you've enjoyed this course, then great!
+We hope that you will continue to use machine learning and AI in your future work!
+There are many places where you can get additional resources to help build your knowledge of how these techniques work.
+- Kaggle: `https://www.kaggle.com/` is a community for data science and machine learning where you can practice your skills on many different datasets and problems
+- Coursera: `https://www.coursera.org/` is a website with courses that you can take in various aspects of machine learning.
+Look at the "Deep Learning Specialisation" by Andrew Ng.
+- Youtube has lots of great resources; some of our favourite channels that cover ML-related content are "3Blue1Brown", "StatQuest with Josh Starmer" and "Very Normal"